emmanuelkehinde/SwapiSdk/README.md

 iOS SDK for Star Wars API https://swapi.dev/

 ## Demo
-Run the Demo app to see the SDK in use
+Clone the repo and run the Demo app to see the SDK in use

 <img src=https://raw.githubusercontent.com/emmanuelkehinde/SwapiSdk/master/Docs/recording.gif width=300/>